UPDATED 5-22-22...ROSE LANGDON page (click on "more") & PDFs new You Tube links

 There are some minor synchronicities and coincidences I've noticed over the last 20 years and, on their own, they might be dismissed as pure randomness.
 But given all the more significant coincidences and commonalities I've already discussed on the other pages, I felt it was worth mentioning them.
 I have noticed quite a number of small clues in some of Harry's movies that hinted at his eventual reincarnation.
 The first thing I noticed was the number of drag sequences in Harry's films.
 Sure, EVERY major silent and sound comedian donned a dress for laughs at some point -- it's an age old tradition, right?
 The difference with Harry was the frequency and the sequences were LONG!
 In THE CHASER, the plot of the movie centers around role reversal...Harry is punished by being forced to wear a skirt throughout most of the movie and becoming the "wife", while his wife becomes the "husband".
 In SEA SQUAWK and SKIRT SHY, he's wearing a dress for almost the entire duration of both films.
 I made a collage of scenes from each of these films.
 Top row: The Chaser, His First Flame, The Sea Squawk.
 Bottom row: Skirt Shy, Double Trouble and a soundie called Beautiful Clothes.
 The soundie (a 1940's version of a music video) ends with Harry going through a revolving door, then using a split screen effect, he comes out the other side wearing a dress!
+Another short film where Harry disguises himself in a dress is TIRED FEET (not pictured).
+So that's seven films in all, quite a lot.
 What I'm unsure about is how much involvement Harry had in the decision to implement drag sequences in so many films.
 THE CHASER was all his idea since he directed it, but the other films were not officially written/directed by Harry.

 Inter-title from from HIS NEW MAMMA, 1924